 Some courses start with a general introduction at the university.
 You normally have a couple of meetings at the university each semester.
 Between meetings, you can communicate with your teacher and study through information and communication technologies, such as learning management, chat, email, etc. A few compulsory physical meetings during the programme are most common but the number of meetings can vary.

 Other courses are fully network or web-based.
-In this case, you do not go to the university, college or a learning center for either the introduction or the exam sessions.
+In this case, you do not go to the university for either introduction or exam sessions.
 It is important that you take part of the university's educational information to know what applies for your programme.

 Greater freedom and responsibility